Best Vacuum for Pet Hair: Your Ultimate Guide, Comparison & Review

 The 20 volt lithium ion battery will take roughly 3 hours to charge and run for about 15 minutes.

-If you can’t afford a $400 Dyson then this is a viable alternative that’s only around $120.
+If you can’t afford a Dyson then this is a viable cheaper alternative.

 By the way I’ve also compiled 5 of the best cordless vacuums for pet hair in another article, please check that out of you can.